 Planning a UK road trip- How much time do you have?

-I know the UK is small, but you are unlikely to see much of it in a week.
-It is possible to drive from the bottom to the top in about 24 hours… but all you'll see is motorway!
+I know the UK is small compared to some countries, but you are unlikely to see much of it in a week.
+It is possible to drive from the bottom to the top in about 24 hours… but all you’ll see is motorway!

 My advice?
-If you have a week to drive around the UK, you could do the following areas:
+If you have a week to drive around the UK, you could do one the following areas:

-- Split England into 4 quarters.
-You could do each quarter in roughly a week.
+- Split your England Road Trip into 4 quarters.
+You could do a part of each quarter in roughly a week.

 - Northern Ireland (and Ireland)